Understanding Boat Throttle Controls: Smooth Sailing Ahead

 shunwild

-The CH7800 Series top-mount boat control box from SeaStar, for example, is designed for twin-engine boats.
-It features dual-action levers that manage throttle and shift functions in each handle, providing more precise control over the engine's speed and direction.
-The control box also includes a start-in-gear protection feature and is compatible with universal 3300/33C, OEM shift and throttle cables.
+The CH7800 Series top-mount boat control box is an example of a dual-action lever control box, engineered for twin-engine boats.
+It includes a start-in-gear protection feature and is compatible with universal 3300/33C, OEM shift and throttle cables.

 shunwild